-(1) Source: USDA, Dairy Products 2008 Summary, published May 2009.
+(1) Source: USDA, Dairy Products 2009 Summary, published May 2010.
 Calculated from Total Solids.

-In the US, the pricing of milk is generally regulated by milk marketing orders under federal jurisdiction, with the largest exception being California which operates and regulates its own marketing order.
+In the US, the pricing of milk involves a wide variety of regulations based on public policy decisions.
+These regulations encompass milk price supports, federal milk marketing orders, import restrictions, export subsidies, domestic and international food aid programs and statelevel milk marketing programs.
+Generally, milk pricing is regulated by milk marketing orders under federal jurisdiction, with the largest exception being California which operates and regulates its own marketing order.
 In most cases, milk marketed within the US is priced according to its use.
 Minimum milk prices are set monthly by the milk marketing orders based on product price formulas.
 Price data used in the federal formulas takes into account the wholesale prices of cheese, butter, dry whey and non-fat dry milk.
 This data is collected through surveys conducted by USDA's National Agricultural Statistic Service.
-In the federal milk orders, milk used in fluid products is placed in Class I, the highest price class.
+In the federal milk orders, milk used in fluid products is grouped in Class I, the highest price class.
 Milk used to produce ice cream, yogurt, cottage cheese, sour cream, ricotta cheese and other soft products is placed in Class II.
-Milk used to manufacture cheese, including cream cheese, is placed in Class III and milk used to produce butter and milk powders is placed in Class IV.
+Milk used to manufacture cheese, including cream cheese, is categorized in Class III and milk used to produce butter and milk powders is categorized in Class IV.
 California has a similar class pricing structure.
-As such, commodity prices are based on the Chicago Mercantile Exchange (the "CME") prices for butter and cheese as well as on the California weighted average price for non-fat dry milk.
-In California, milk used to produce ice cream and sherbet is included in Class 3; milk used to manufacture butter and milk powder is placed in Class 4(a) and milk used to produce cheese, including cream and ricotta cheeses, is placed in Class 4(b).
+As such, commodity prices are based on the Chicago Mercantile Exchange ("CME") prices for butter and cheese as well as on the California weighted average price for non-fat dry milk.
+In California, milk used to produce ice cream and sherbet is included in Class 3; milk used to manufacture butter and milk powder is included in Class 4(a) and milk used to produce cheese, including cream and ricotta cheeses, is included in Class 4(b).